 According to the National Safety Council, school buses are the safest way for children to travel, but as a parent, it is natural to worry about your kids regardless of what the statistics say.
 You can ensure your children’s safety by encouraging them to remain aware of their surroundings, especially when getting off the bus.
 Although motorists are required to stop for buses that are unloading, not all drivers do, so your children still need to look both ways before crossing the street.

-If your children were injured in a school bus accident and you want to hold the liable party accountable, contact Laborde Earles Law Firm.
+If your children were injured in a school bus accident and you want to hold the liable party accountable, contact Laborde Earles Injury Lawyers.
 We will investigate your case and gather evidence to prove negligence, liability, and the value of your damages.

 Call 800-522-6733 to schedule a free case evaluation with an injury attorney in Alexandria.
 You can learn more about school bus accident claims in Louisiana by visiting USAttorneys.com.